Contents of this Article

 Text Format

-you can define the number of rows and columns to format it as a microtiter plate, enabling seamless organization of biotech experiments.
-This feature simplifies the management of assay designs, enhances tracking of experimental results, and ensures your data is structured for accurate analysis and collaboration in biological research.
+You can define the number of rows and columns to format it as a microtiter plate, enabling the seamless organization of biotech experiments.
+Different plate/rack formats are already available.